-Activity: South Africa participated in the UN Women-led programme: "Transformative approaches to recognize, reduce, and redistribute unpaid care work in women's economic empowerment programming' ('3R Programme')" which was implemented in Rwanda, Senegal, and South Africa from 2021 to 2023.
+4.1.116 South Africa participated in the UN Women-led programme: "Transformative approaches to recognize, reduce, and redistribute unpaid care work in women's economic empowerment programming' ('3R Programme')" which was implemented in Rwanda, Senegal, and South Africa from 2021 to 2023.
 The overarching goal of the programme was to remove the structural barriers to women's full and equal participation in the economy by recognizing, reducing, and redistributing unpaid care work.
 The programme targeted that national and local governments develop/strengthen laws, policies and services that recognize and address the disproportionate share of unpaid care work by women and girls; and that women's cooperatives and other organizations provide transformative care services in rural and/or urban areas to reduce and redistribute unpaid care work.
 If these 2 outcomes could be achieved, then it would lead to women's and girls' unpaid care work in South Africa being reduced, freeing up their time to equally contribute to and benefit from sustainable livelihoods.
 This would occur because structural gender inequalities that prevent women and girls from realizing their economic rights and empowerment were removed.

-Under the '3R Programme', partnerships were enhanced with women's cooperatives and other women's rights organizations, traditional leaders, communities, men and boys, and the private and public sectors to address unequal power relations, systemic discrimination and harmful norms and practices that underpin inequities in care work across the 3 countries.
+4.1.120 Under the '3R Programme', partnerships were enhanced with women's cooperatives and other women's rights organizations, traditional leaders, communities, men and boys, and the private and public sectors to address unequal power relations, systemic discrimination and harmful norms and practices that underpin inequities in care work across the 3 countries.
 An evaluation of the programme indicated that the 3R Programme specifically responded to the need and cause for more programmatic interventions on recognizing, reducing, and redistributing (3Rs) women's unpaid care and domestic work as well as overall time poverty.
 Though programme implementation largely failed in South Africa, its design clearly mapped out and actively involved participation of the programme participants, implementing partners and Government partners.
 With support from Global Affairs Canada, the 3R Programme successfully integrated a standalone care component into existing UN Women programmes on climate-resilient agriculture and rural women's economic empowerment in the three target countries.
-Using integration of Women's Empowerment Principles38 as a leverage, the 3R Programme promoted positive transformations in relation to several key drivers for women's social and economic empowerment.
+Using integration of Women's Empowerment Principles as a leverage, the 3R Programme promoted positive transformations in relation to several key drivers for women's social and economic empowerment.
 By providing time saving technologies to women at grassroots level, the programme observed dramatic reallocation of women's and girls' time to support their economic empowerment and inclusion of women-owned enterprises into value chains.
-In Rwanda and Senegal programme implementation contributed to immediate improvement in early childhood development and the redeployment of time to achieve more active participation of women in the economy as one of the most effective strategies to remove disparities against women and achieving more inclusive economic growth (SDG 1 and SDG 10).
-Unfortunately, there was marginal impact in this regard in South Africa.
-The quality of the timesaving infrastructure and public services and capacity-building activities were high and relevant to women's interests and needs across the three countries.
-The training programmes were described as very effective by trainees in focus groups, but effectiveness could be improved through standardization, longer training duration, and better sequencing of training activities.
-The advocacy and policy interventions were positively applied at local levels but suffered from the short duration of the programme (18 months) at national levels to coordinate and advocate with Government and stakeholders that required more time to internalize the programme.
+In Rwanda and Senegal programme implementation contributed to immediate improvement in early childhood development and the redeployment of time to achieve more active participation of women in the economy as one of the most effective strategies to remove disparities against women and achieving more inclusive economic growth (SDG 1 and

-38 The Women's Empowerment Principles are a tool meant to guide the private sector.
+The Women's Empowerment Principles are a tool meant to guide the private sector.